The OBA/OJEN Competitive Mock Trials for High School Students

 Publication of Case and Materials

 No significant changes have been made to the tournament materials (Official Rules, Tournament Guide, Marking Scheme) for this year.
 You can find the materials in the grey bar above under “Tournament Materials & Resources”, and get oriented to the program right now.
-There you will also find the 2022 OOCMT Case, R v Smalls (You can still find last year’s case, R v Kaye, as well as cases from earlier years, in case you’re interested).
+There you will also find the 2023 OOCMT Case, R v Gomer (You can still find last year’s case, R v Smalls, as well as cases from earlier years, in case you’re interested).

 Every year, we produce a new case scenario, which will be used for all tournaments.
 The case comes out first in a draft form, with a period afterwards for prospective participants to submit questions which may require clarification, or any errors noticed.
 The final version is usually published about two weeks after the first draft.
 It is very rare for any major changes to be made to the case in the final version.